verdaccio/verdaccio/CONTRIBUTING.md

 verdaccio
 ```

-If you perform more changes in the source code, repeat this process, there is not _hot reloading_ support.
+If you perform more changes in the source code, repeat this process, there is no _hot reloading_ support.

 ## Feature Request {#feature-request}